Utah-CS3550-Fall-2023/assignments/study-guide.md

 You should be able to explain the "1 + N" problem and be able to use `select_related` to fix it.

+You should be able to explain migrations, when they are created, when they are run, and what problem they solved.

+You should know the `for`, `if`, `with`, and `include` Django template blocks.
+You should know the following Django template filters:

+- `default`
+- `floatformat`, `date`, `timesince`
+- `join`, `length`, `pluralize`

+You should know the syntax for defining URLs, including parameterized URLs.
+You should know how to use the `render` function.

+You should know how to catch errors raised by queries and how to return 404 or other error pages.